oac-tree/oac-tree/doc/variable.rst

 Usage
 -----

-Two specialisations of the ``Variable`` class are included in **Sequencer**.
+Two specialisations of the ``Variable`` class are included in **Oac-Tree**.
 They are the `local variable` and the `file variable`.
 The implementation of `Local Variable` will be used to provide examples.

 Note that more specialized variables are provided by plugins.
-For example, an EPICS ChannelAccess client variable is defined by ``sequencer-plugin-epics``.
+For example, an EPICS ChannelAccess client variable is defined by ``oac-tree-plugin-epics``.

 Creating a Variable
 ^^^^^^^^^^^^^^^^^^^^